 Types of Snakes Found in North America

-There are approximately 50 species of snakes in the United States, 21 of which are considered venomous.
+There are approximately 50 species of snakes in the United States, roughly 22 of which are considered venomous.

 The snakes most commonly associated with serious bites in pets fall into one of two families, Elapidae and Crotalidae.
 Coral snakes are the only elapids found in North America, with all other venomous North American snakes in the Crotalidae family.